-After your conversation with the Volunteer, write up a summary and document it in SIMS (or any subsequent case management system) in accordance with any applicable guidelines or procedures.
+After your conversation with the Volunteer, write up a summary and document it in SIMS as a Case Update (or any subsequent case management system) in accordance with any applicable guidelines or procedures.

-Annex VI: Safety Plan Conversation Guide
+Annex VI: Safety Plan Conversation Guide for Staff

 This guide is intended to serve as a helpful tool for the safety planning conversation and includes some examples of concerns and concrete actions the PCV and Post can use in their Safety Plan discussion.
+This guide is not a template.
 Not all topics may be relevant.
 Depending upon the incident, there may also be additional safety and security measures that can be utilized by both Volunteer and Post.